PseudoResonance/XfinityPrometheusExporter/README.md

 ## Installation

-A Dockerfile is provided to build a Docker container to run the exporter, however it can also be run outside Docker.
+A Dockerfile is provided to build a Docker container to run the exporter.
+Additionally, a Kubernetes Helm chart is included for easy deployment alongside [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator/), however it can also be run as a standalone application.

 ### Docker Quickstart Guide